 We organised a conference in Maryland in 2016, and presented their award-winning Environmental Literacy Standards.
 During the conference, we looked into the success factors of the legislation which aims to educate students to become environmentally and sustainability aware citizens.

 A Chinese delegation has also been present back in 2016.
 Inspired by the conference, they now visited Maryland again and met with officials at Maryland State Department of Education (MSDE).
 They discussed various topics and questions, for instance regarding the curriculum framework and the relationship between government environmental agencies and school systems.
-How to provide more suitable materials and publicity channels for environmental education?
-How to improve the teaching staff’s environmental education level?
+How to provide more suitable materials and publicity channels for EE?
+How to improve the teaching staff’s EE level?
 And how to raise national awareness of environmental protection and establish public awareness of environmental supervision?